L78k3/grimmora-pages/content/Campaigns/Campaign 1/NPCs/Runcible.md

 >
 > **Status:** Alive

 **Runcible** is the emerald green pseudodragon familiar bonded to [[Theren]].
-He serves as the party's primary aerial scout, a telepathic conduit for information, and a frequent—if sometimes reluctant—enforcer of party discipline.
+He serves as the party's primary aerial scout, a telepathic conduit for information, and a frequent - if sometimes reluctant - []()enforcer of party discipline.

 ## Biography & Personality
 Runcible is a clever and shimmering green creature with a sting-tipped tail and a sharp mind.
 He shares a deep telepathic bond with his master, Theren, allowing the warlock to see through his eyes and communicate across distances.
 While highly competent in his duties, Runcible often displays a distinct personality: he is prone to hissing when annoyed, enjoys perching on Theren’s shoulder, and has a mischievous streak that usually manifests at the expense of [[Temerity]].